Home » Posts tagged 'markets' (Page 4)

 Hot War and Cold Markets

-This is turning into a comedy.
+Hot War and Cold Markets This is turning into a comedy.
 A black comedy, for sure, but still.
-As both the Skripal novichok ‘poisoning’ case in Britain and the ‘chemical attack’ in Douma, Syria fall flat on their faces on a total and absolute lack of evidence, it’s becoming clear that western ‘authorities’ are not at all planning to let go of the privilege that in times gone by allowed them to claim whatever they wanted and demand to be believed.
+As both the Skripal novichok ‘poisoning’ case in Britain and the ‘chemical attack’ in Douma, Syria fall flat on their faces on a total and absolute lack of evidence, it’s becoming clear that western ‘authorities’ are not […]

 The Limits of Free Markets, Both Economic and Intellectual

-Both in economics and speech, the market is a powerful metaphor.
+The Limits of Free Markets, Both Economic and Intellectual Both in economics and speech, the market is a powerful metaphor.
 Free economic markets are efficient, and produce the greatest good for the greatest number of people by the fair interplay of sellers and buyers.
-The marketplace of ideas is supposed to produce truth, and maximize free inquiry of ideas through the competition or rival ideas.
-Both marketplaces are supposed to support contrasting forms of individual freedom.
-Except the truth is that neither work in practice compared to theory, fixing their externalities and preventing one from corrupting the other is challenge and task of contemporary western politics.
+The marketplace of ideas is supposed to produce truth, and maximize […]

 Fourth Turning’s Neil Howe: “Today’s Demographics Defy Conventional Wisdom”

-John Mauldin interviewed Fourth Turning best-selling author and demographics expert, Neil Howe about generational changes and their effect on the markets, during a session at the Strategic Investment Conference 2018.
-Howe said that demographics and generational factors have a huge impact on equity prices in the long run.
-Not only that, he thinks that there’s now a generational shift in wealth distribution that could spark major political and economic disruption.
+Fourth Turning’s Neil Howe: “Today’s Demographics Defy Conventional Wisdom” John Mauldin interviewed Fourth Turning best-selling author and demographics expert, Neil Howe about generational changes and their effect on the markets, during a session at the Strategic Investment Conference 2018.
+Howe said that demographics and generational factors have a huge impact on equity prices in the […]

 The End of (Artificial) Stability